Coined Cuisine

 • Cut the bottom stems off of each brussels.
 This helps avoid a bitter taste!

-• Pour in the olive oil, salt, pepper, and cayenne pepper.
+• Pour in the olive oil, salt, and cayenne pepper.
 Toss the brussels until they are completely covered.

 • Toss thoroughly and serve hot.
+Season with any additional salt to taste.
 Enjoy!

 Tried this recipe yet?Please consider leaving a comment!
 Reviews help other readers find their next favorite dish, like this one.